 Exporters should receive an adhoc reimbursement with an added 5 – 10 percent concession against the recently approved Remission of Duties or Taxes on Export Products.

-The economic situation that we are currently facing is new, like the virus itself, and this has caused financial reforms to be in a state of flux.
-Latest measures exist along with speculations and opinions about reforms that must be introduced in addition.
-Time will tell which measures will be ultimately implemented and how will they impact the demand and the supply side.
+The unprecedented nature of the current economic situation has caused financial reforms to be in a state of flux.
+Latest measures exist along with speculations and opinions about reforms that must be introduced in the future.
+Time will tell which measures will ultimately bring about a positive impact in the demand and the supply side.

 Tune in for more information on businesses that stand a chance of recovering faster owing to their configuration.
 Continuity would be a challenge in the coming days, but we will tell how with the right mindset a clearer vision could be attained.